filswan/go-swan-client/README.md

 ## Concepts
 ### Task
-In swan project, a task can contain multiple offline deals.
+In swan project, a task can contain one or multiple offline deal(s).
 - Task type: There are two basic types of tasks:
   * **Public Task**: A deal set for open bid.
 It has 2 types:
     * **Auto-bid** public task: this kind of task will be automatically assigned to a selected storage provider based on reputation system and Market Matcher.